Madour/NasNas/readme.md

 ### Build

-Clone the repository (with --recurse if you don't have SFML already installed).
-To build :
+Clone the repository (with `--recurse` if you don't have SFML already installed on your computer).
+Then, you can build :
 ```bash
 mkdir build && cd build
 cmake ..